 Original Rustic console table | @stylishhomesearch

-In an entryway, bold yellow walls may be too high energy, or you may lack the natural light needed to get the best out of this colour so instead, keep the look subtle and cheery by choosing some brightly coloured yellow flowers or accessories to welcome your visitors.
-This happy shade in small doses will put a smile on anyone’s face!
+In an entranceway, bold yellow walls might feel too intense, or a lack of natural light could prevent this colour from reaching its full potential.
+Instead, keep the look subtle and airy by choosing some brightly coloured yellow flowers or unique lighting to create a warm welcome.
+This happy shade, even in small doses, is sure to bring a smile to everyone’s face!

 Using yellow in the bedroom